 Another significant difference between Table 5.1 and the CRC card is that the CRC card lists two responsibilities, "rent item" and "return item," that do not appear in Table 5.1.
 Certainly, these are operations that a Renter object must be able to perform.
 Why, then, don't they appear in Table 5.1?
 The operations are embedded within the actionPerformed() method of the Renter class.
 Because Table 5.1 lists the methods of the Renter class, it does not include these operations implemented within the actionPerformed method.
-They're logically present within the actionPerformed() method, but they do not have distinct identities as the methods within the Renter class do.
+They're logically present within the actionPerformed() method performed is a statemethod within the actionPerformed ().